 - OPEN TO: Arts majors interested in a career in education.

-- (If selected) Confirmation that you can attend and actively participate in all mandatory ArtsBridge workshops in Winter 2023 and one mandatory celebration party held in Spring 2023.
+- (If placed) Confirmation that you can attend and actively participate in all mandatory ArtsBridge workshops in Winter 2024 and one mandatory celebration party held in Spring 2024.